hanisibr/exercise_6/README.md

 A new Flutter project.

-Answer to question: Create an application to get user input, then capitalize it and show it in a text widget by bloc.
+Answer to question: Create an application to get user input and show it in a text widget by bloc.

 ## Getting Started